CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Dataset Construction and Statistics

 \subsection{Dataset Composition and Balance}

-The final generated test set contains a total of 2,500 hallucinated citations, distributed across error categories as summarized above.
-To enable balanced evaluation, these hallucinated citations are paired with an equal number of verified real citations sampled from the original reference pool.
-This results in a generated benchmark comprising 5,000 citation instances in total, evenly split between real and hallucinated references.
+The final generated test set contains 2,500 hallucinated citations and 3,586 verified real citations, resulting in 6,086 citation instances in total.
+The hallucinated portion is distributed across title-level, author-level, and metadata-level errors as described above.
+The real-reference portion is sampled from the verified citation pool and retained without perturbation.

-The controlled distribution across hallucination types ensures that evaluation results are not dominated by a single error mode and allows for targeted analysis of model robustness to different classes of citation hallucinations.
+Although the dataset is not class-balanced, it reflects a realistic evaluation setting in which genuine references are more frequent than fabricated ones.
+This composition also allows us to evaluate whether citation verification systems can detect hallucinated references without over-rejecting valid scholarly citations.
+The controlled distribution across hallucination types ensures that evaluation results are not dominated by a single error mode and supports targeted analysis of model robustness across different classes of citation hallucination.